 Mohandas Gandhi.
 Icon of Indian independence, purveyor of peaceful protests, and one of the few reputed 'nice guys' of great global leaders.
 Then there’s Civ Gandhi: a volatile madman with a long-running propensity for using nuclear weapons.

 Gandhi's always a tricky customer to play against, but as the old Civ adage goes, ‘If you can't beat them, be them’.
 Here I'll show you how.
-Wrap yourself in a Khadi (bed linen will do) and hover your finger menacingly over that red button as we show you how best to win the game as the Indian leader.
+Wrap yourself in a Khadi (bed linen will do), hover your finger menacingly over that red button, and prepare for DEFCON 1 as we show you how best to win the game as the Indian leader.

 Before talking about Gandhi's relevant features that actually impact the gameplay, can we take a moment to admire the sheer weirdness of his appearance?
 Obviously, Firaxis wanted to go for more 'character' in the leaders this time round, but the guy looks like the offspring of a mild-mannered Boglin hand-puppet and Yoda - albeit with his ears so far down his head as to make Yoda's look veritably lupine.
 Given the spiritual lifestyle of Yoda and, er, Boglins, it's kind of fitting that Gandhi's unique abilities lay in Faith.